-Scammers have been targeting students for years, but some universities are reporting recent should focus on data security but not in place of focusing on the perimeter.
+Scammers have been targeting students for years, but some universities are reporting recent upticks as perpetrators develop workarounds to campus safeguards.

+of focusing on the perimeter.
 It is important to maintain our historical perimeter defenses at the same time that we are working to build-out databased protections."